» Back to: » Parks home » Park Police » Employment » Officer Opportunities

 - Be a U.S. Citizen

-- Be at least 21 years of age at the time of Police Academy graduation
+- Be at least 21 years of age as of the first day of employment

 - Have a High School Diploma or GED